marcomuser/tsxfm/README.md

 ## Usage

-Run your scripts as usual with Node.js, but specify a `--module` flag to load tsxfm before the script is executed:
+Run your scripts as usual with Node.js, but specify a `--import` flag to load tsxfm before the script is executed:

 ```
-node --module tsxfm ./your-script.ts
+node --import tsxfm ./your-script.ts
 ```

 You can also use it in your npm scripts!